-For Biological Science and Physical Science Concentrations, Natural Science Electives are required in addition to the required Concentration courses (not required for Pre-Engineering Concentration).
+Required for Biological Science and Physical Science Concentrations.
+Natural Science Electives are required in addition to the required Concentration courses (not required for Engineering and Pre-Computer Science Concentrations).
 Required: 6 credits of transfer-level Natural Sciences courses (DB, DP, DY) and/or:

-EE 160

-ICS 111, 141, 211, 241 Math 100, 103, 115 and above
+FF 160 ICS 111, 141, 211, 241 Math 100, 103, 115 and higher